Phil Tippett

 Phil Tippett (born September 27, 1951) is an American animator, visual effects supervisor and producer, and filmmaker.
 Over his career, he has assisted Industrial Light & Magic and DreamWorks, and in 1984 formed his own company, Tippett Studio.

 His work has appeared in movies such as the original Star Wars trilogy, Jurassic Park, and RoboCop.
 In 2021, he released his long-gestating, primarily stop-motion film Mad God, which was funded through Kickstarter and distributed by Shudder.

 Early life

-Tippett was born in Berkeley, California.
-When he was seven, he saw Ray Harryhausen's special effects film, The 7th Voyage of Sinbad, and says his life's direction was set.
-After completing a bachelor's degree in art at the University of California, Irvine, he went to work at the Cascade Pictures animation studio in nearby Los Angeles.
+Phil Tippett was born on September 27, 1951, in Berkeley, California.
+When he was seven years old, he saw the film The 7th Voyage of Sinbad, and was struck by Ray Harryhausen's stop-motion special effects.
+He soon began teaching himself how to create stop-motion animations at home.

+After completing a bachelor's degree in art at the University of California, Irvine in 1974, he went to work at the Cascade Pictures animation studio in nearby Los Angeles.